03 May Add Google Analytics Tracking Code to WordPress Site: A Step-by-Step Guide

 Where are they coming from?

-What do they on your site?
+What are they doing on your site?

 Are they doing what you want them to do?

 Still, many people are not using any of the web analytics tools because neither they understand its importance nor they know how to use it.
 The truth is, installing analytics tools like Google Analytics on your site is easy.

 In this post, we will be focusing on creating Google Analytics account and setting up GA on a new WordPress site.